 During the 2015-2016 school year, Alliance became an Arts@Large school.
+In the 2017-

-In the 2017-2018 school year, the students in the restorative practices classes will work with a professional video producer and a web designer to create a web site to support their work in the community.
-Restorative Practice (RP) is inherent in the Alliance School's mission, policies, and practices.
-We value relationships as well as shared decision-making and continue to cultivate a community of practice which is a hub for teaching and learning RP as well as collaboration within our city and within the country.
+2018 school year, the students in the restorative practices classes will work with a professional video producer and a web designer to create a web site to support their work in the community.
+Restorative Practices (RP) is inherent in the Alliance School's mission, policies, and practices.
+We value relationships as well as shared decision-making and continue to cultivate a community of practice which is a hub for teaching and learning Restorative PracticesRP as well as collaboration within our city and within the country.
 Each member of our community experiences and has the opportunity to learn and engage in RP.
+We value our young people's ability to facilitate Restorative PracticesRP, so we create opportunities for them to develop as RP practitioners.
+Therefore, the Alliance School of Milwaukee staff and students continue to make the commitment to embed Restorative Practices into our classrooms and culture.
+This approach is vital for fostering a strong and supportive community, developing positive relationships, and ultimately enhancing social capital, achieving social discipline, and improving human behavior.
+Additionally, we firmly believe that restorative practices play a crucial role in repairing relationships, addressing harm, reducing the need for disciplinary intervention, and reducing violence, and bullying in schools and broader community.
+Students on the Student Advisory Committee will be trained as circle keepers who will lead four school-wide circles each school year.
+The Climate and Culture Committee will research best practices and connect with MPS' restorative practices department to provide up to date professional development for all staff.
+The administrator will facilitate monthly staff circles to maintain a strong educational team committed to meeting the needs of all students.
+Teachers will utilize restorative practices in the classroom by facilitating two times per week community building circles as well as employing a restorative approach to classroom discipline to foster a strong school community.

-We value our young people's ability to facilitate RP, so we create opportunities for them to develop as RP practitioners.
-Restoratice Practices classes! deepens the students' understanding of themselves, the system in which we live, and their power to shift systems by becoming practitioners in the school.
-The juniors create and facilitate community-building circles four times a year for the entire school, hold circles with new students, engage in repair-harm work, and teach the process to young people and adults from the local, national, and international communities.
+juniors create and facilitate community-building circles four times a year for the entire school, hold circles with new students, engage in repair-harm work, and teach the process to young people and adults from the local, national, and international communities.
 The senior class builds on all that they have learned, supports the junior-level students as they learn, holds peer council circles, creates their own projects, and shares their work outside of the school.
 In past years, the seniors have created and facilitated workshops at places such as Harvard University for The Alumni of Color Conference as well as Northwestern Pritzker School of Law to teach how youth-led RP can be a way to dismantle structural oppression and interrupt the adultification of youth.
 The seniors have also been to smaller communities such as Viroqua, Wisconsin, where they led school-wide circles for the students and facilitated a circle for the staff and the local community, so they could illustrate how young people can lead communities through change.
 Further, the seniors were collaborators in a participatory action research study where they co-created and published a model that illustrates the strengths that young people bring as RP practitioners.
-Additionally, during the spring of the 2022 school year, they will be creating a music video in collaboration with local artists to encourage young people around the country to learn and practice RP.-during the spring of the 2022 school year.
+Additionally, during the spring of the 2022 school year, they will be creating a music video in collaboration with local artists to encourage young people around the country to learn and practice RP..